carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 ## Create a new Docker image

-So far, we just have a text file named `Dockerfile` -- we do not yet have a container image.
+So far, we only have a text file named `Dockerfile` -- we do not yet have a container image.
 We want Docker to take this `Dockerfile`, run the installation commands contained within it, and then save the resulting container as a new container image.
 To do this we will use the